-This site was created by Chris Windley who has been involved with start-up businesses since he was a teenager and who created a business called LanSwitch ( became Voyager Networks ) in 1993 with £2,000 pounds on his credit card ( and two of his business partners ) and sold in 2000 for £65 Million.
+This site was created by Chris Windley who has been involved with start-up businesses since he was a teenager and who created a business called LanSwitch ( became Voyager Networks ) in 1993 with £2,000 pounds on his credit card ( and two of his business partners ) and sold in 2000 for £65 Million ( $100 Million ).

 Chris has extensive experience of the High Technology world ( particularly computer networking, convergence and unified communications ) but also of the Hospitality industry, the Marketing industry and other leading edge industries.
+He is a Sales, Marketing and Business Strategy specialist.
 In recent years he has been an active ( Business ) Social Networker.
 Chris has tens of thousands of people in his global networks on Twitter, Facebook, Google +, Linkedin, Pinterest, Digg and many more.
 The purpose of these networks ??? business at light speed !!

 Following the exit from Voyager Chris became a Business Angel and invested in a number of High Tech and Hospitality Businesses.
 There have been further successes and some failures amongst these investments.
 All of them have provided experience of starting, building and exiting from businesses.

-The bulk of this site will focus on selling your business and areas that relate to this.
+The bulk of this site initially focused on selling your business and areas that relate to this.
+This was the original purpose of creating this blog.

-We will also deal with Buying a Business and Raising Finance for a Business and some other specific areas such as “ Re-organising your Sales Team “ which often arise as issues during a review of the business with a sale in mind. ( p.s. sorry it’s taking a while to complete some of these pages ).
+It also dealt with Buying a Business and Raising Finance for a Business and some other specific areas such as “ Re-organising your Sales Team “ which often arise as issues during a review of the business with a sale in mind. ( p.s. sorry it’s taking a while to complete some of these pages ).

-Chris will ask industry experts that he has met in his life to contribute to this blogsite as and when appropriate.
+Chris asks industry experts that he has met in his life to contribute to this blogsite as and when appropriate.

-Within “ Selling your Business “ we put forward a check list of areas to be addressed when selling your business.
+Within “ Selling your Business “ he put’s forward a check list of areas to be addressed when selling your business.
 Each of these areas are discussed.
 We also touch on very related areas such as creating business value, the difference between a lifestyle and exit route business and valuing your business.

-It is hoped that over time the site will be refined and developed through feedback and input from those who look at it including my business colleagues and friends.
+Over time the site has been refined and developed through feedback and input from those who looked at it including my business colleagues and friends.

 A business sale is usually handled by a “ Mergers and Acquisitions specialist “ in an accounting or law firm.
 A “ Rainmaker “ is usually the term given to the person within those firms ( often a partner ) who talks to clients who propose to sell or float their business or who want to raise finance or who want to buy other businesses.
 Hence the title of M&A RainMaker for this site as we aim to help people who want to sell their company, raise finance for their company or buy other companies.